rafael-santiago/eutherpe/README.md

 the pleasant ritual of listening to music outside from a flat well-behaved computer system.
 The essence here is avoid being attached to screens and buttons, subscriptions, advertisements, nosy suggestions and, blah-blah-blah.
 Let's stop all this shitty noise and listening to the tunes that we love.
 This is the invite of `Eutherpe` and `Euther Pi`  do for you.
-With `Eutherpe` we are able to make a `self-hosted` music streaming service to play music at home.
-All you just do is feeding `Eutherpe` with your `MP3/4` library, connect it to a `bluetooth` speaker/headphone and go have fun.
+With `Eutherpe` we are able to make an equivalent of a personal `self-hosted` music streaming service to play music at home.
+All you just do is feeding
+`Eutherpe` with your `MP3/4` library, connect it to a `bluetooth` speaker/headphone and go have fun.

 You do not need to build up `Eutherpe` into a `Raspberry Pi` but it is a very neat task to do and I hope you would love to have this nice little `ethereal` jukebox (not tapped) device at your home.
 If you are interested, you can follow up all steps to do it